How to Complain in Person and Get Results

 A True Story of How I Complained and Got What I Wanted

 Sometimes a complaint doesn’t fall within strict legal liability.
 However, a store may give you the benefit of the doubt if you have a strong moral case.
 An example of this happened to me last week.
 I received an email with a special offer as part of my favorite store’s loyalty scheme.
 The offer was on for 7 days, starting on Wednesday and finishing the following Tuesday.
 The offer was “buy a pizza and get a pack of ice cream free.”
-The value of the pizza and the ice cream was the same, so in effect it was buy-one-get-one-free (a half price offer).
+The price of the pizza and the ice cream was the same, so in effect it was buy-one-get-one-free.

 From past experience, I knew these offers sold out fast, but I couldn’t get to the store until Saturday (the 4th day of the offer).
-So I deliberately arrived at the store as it opened.
-I figured their shelves would be well stocked at that time of day.
+I made sure I arrived at the store as it opened.
+I figured the shelves would be well stocked at that time of day.

-So Why Did I Win My Complaint When Others Had Failed?
+So Why Did I Win My Case When Others Had Failed?

-2. I clearly stated what the problem was; the advertised offer was not available.
-(And I had learned from staff that insufficient ice cream had been ordered to meet anticipated demand.)
+I clearly stated what the problem was; the advertised offer was not available.
+And I had learned from staff that insufficient ice cream had been ordered to meet anticipated demand.

-3. I offered a reasonable solution; I would accept a substitution of similar value.
+I offered a reasonable solution.
+I would accept a substitution of similar value.